 - This is a great feature as what each knob controls is directly placed in front of them for easy spotting and no need to look twice.

 Rest assured that the recorded audio is crisp and clear!

 Despite its small plastic size and durability (take extra good care of it), it’s a great pick for beginners.

 If you’re just starting out, its intuitive design will be a great help!

 9. Motu M2

 The Motu M2 is another strong player in the audio interface game!

 - Two identical channels with XLR combo inputs

 - Independent phantom powering

-- AND zero-latency monitoring switches.
+- Zero-latency monitoring switches.